Manvel/blog/pages/projects/_privacy-manager-rewrite.md

-unfortunatelly no answer there for 2 months already and I couldn't find a better solution than modifying the `manifest.json` in the test environment to bypass the permission wall, which make it possible to test most of the functionality, but leaves the edge cases and permission related tests untouched for now.
+unfortunatelly no answer there for 2 months already and I couldn't find a better solution than modifying the `manifest.json` in the test environment to bypass the permission wall, which make it possible to test most of the functionality, but leaves some of the edge cases and permission related tests untouched for now.

 As a result, now most of the important and tidious integration tests are ready and running automatically, with the exception of several edge cases that wasn't